Skip to content

 target-repo: "owner/repo" # cross-repository

 Updates issue status, title, or body.
 Only explicitly enabled fields can be updated.
 Status must be “open” or “closed”.
 The operation field controls how body updates are applied: append (default), prepend, replace, or replace-island.
+Use title-prefix to restrict updates to issues whose titles start with a specific prefix.

 safe-outputs: